Hiring a Surrogate: 6 Legal Issues for Singaporean Couples

 Who will have parental rights (i.e. the legal rights and responsibilities which parents have over their children) over a child born through surrogacy arrangements may differ according to the laws of the country in which the child was born.

-In some countries supportive of surrogacy agreements such as the US, the intended parent(s) can secure parental rights to the child even before he/she is born.
+In some countries supportive of surrogacy agreements such as the US, the intended parent(s) may be able to secure parental rights to the child even before he/she is born.

 On the other hand, in Laos, where surrogacy agreements are legal but not supported, the birth certificate will reflect the surrogate mother and intended father as the legal parents.
 The intended mother will not have any parental rights over the child.